 Through our vertically integrated business model, we specialize in the research and development, growing, refining, and production of these extracts for distribution to the global food and beverage industry.
-We have current production capacity of 1,500 metric tons of high-grade stevia extract of rebaudioside A 97% purity ("RA 97"), and production capacity of 130 metric tons annually of high-grade monk fruit extract; this positions us as one of the world's leading producers of both stevia and monk fruit.
-With corporate headquarters in Vancouver, British Columbia, agricultural and processing assets in the People's Republic of China, and our global sales reach particularly through our distributor Archer Daniels Midland Company, we are well-positioned to deliver our products to customers world-wide.
+We have current production capacity of 500 metric tons of high-grade stevia extract of rebaudioside A 97% purity ("RA 97"), and production capacity of 130 metric tons annually of high-grade monk fruit extract; this positions us as one of the world's leading producers of both stevia and monk fruit.
+With corporate headquarters in Vancouver, British Columbia, agricultural and processing assets in the People's Republic of China, and our global sales channel, we are well-positioned to deliver our products to customers world-wide.